Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 13
-Access the website with the link : http://natas13.natas.labs.overthewire.org .
+Access the website with the link : http://natas13.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas13
+username : natas13  <br>
-password : lW3jYRI02ZKDBb8VtQBU1f6eDRo6WEj9
+password : lW3jYRI02ZKDBb8VtQBU1f6eDRo6WEj9 <br>

 Once again we have a web-form where we can submit a file, this time it tells us that it is only accepting JPEG files for security reasons.
 The file size also has to be of max 1KB.